nus-cs1010/2324-s1/docs/20-efficiency.md

 - understand that when analyzing efficiency, we wish to bound the computation required and thus look at the worst-case scenario
 - understand that Big-O bounds capture the highest order of growth for some algorithm/code
 - be able to determine the Big-O bounds for most code used in CS1010
-- be able to compare the efficiency between code using Big-O analysis
+- be able to compare the efficiency between two algorithms using Big-O analysis

 ## No Redundant Work